hackle/blogger/src/raw/test-complex-keep-rest-simple.md

 * buyer can get discounts according to type of membership
 * it's also possible to get a discount with a promo code
 * in case buyer qualifies for both types of discount, the better discount applies
-* however, some items are not discountable and their original price should be used
+* however, some items are not discountable and their original price should apply

 ```csharp
 public class ShoppingController : BaseController